mlange-42/yarner/guide/src/links-and-transclusions.md

 * [File 2](file-2.md)
 ```

-This link would not be corrected and is thus broken in the documentation generated from `README.md`.
+This link is not corrected and is thus broken in the documentation generated from `README.md`.
 One could link `subdir/file-2.md` with the path relative to `README.md`:

 ```markdown